rizikolik/App-Academy-Studies/jumpstart/README.md

 # This repository is contains my solutions and studies  for the AppAcademy's Jump Start Course.
-## This is a small but strong  Ruby language skills builder lesson.
+## This is a small but strong  Ruby skills builder.
 ### What I learned here :
 1. Fundamentals Of Ruby Language .(What is it, where it comes from etc..)
 2. Data Types